|

 "We have been over your city," said the secretary, "and I consider it a well laid out city, capable of great extension and a very progressive metropolis, but," he added, "you have not progressed to the point where ladies are allowed the freedom that they are in the old country."

-Mr. and Mrs. Murray will depart for Chicago this evening.Labels: Chicago, detectives, Hotel Baltimore, restaurants, tobacco, visitors, women
+Mr. and Mrs. Murray will depart for Chicago this evening.Labels: Chicago, detectives, England, Hotel Baltimore, hotels, jewelry, restaurants, tobacco, visitors, women

 March 31, 1908 TOUGHS BEAT AN OFFICER.